Why You Cannot Satisfy Every Customer

 Here are two examples.

 After securing a hospital gift shop appointment, I created three gift baskets using my baby and get well inventory.
 It was exciting to walk through the hospital’s main lobby and be pointed in the direction of the gift shop.
-The manager took one look at what I had and informed me that while it was gorgeous, none of it was for her buyers.
+The manager took one look at what I had and said that while it was gorgeous, none of it was for her buyers.

 As for the other hospital shops, I didn’t bother scheduling appointments but did continue to expand my client and sales lists.

 I’m betting you can count on your fingers how many times you’ve attempted to sell to clients, whether individuals or corporations, and didn’t get the sale.
-My hope is that the trials did not deflate you.
+My hope is that the trials did not disappoint you.

 What’s also important is your post-sales communication which is detailed in the article, 10 Ways to Keep Customers Happy after the Order.

+Now you know why you cannot satisfy every customer as well as why finding the right customers is always a work in progress.
 Which of your presentations that didn’t result in a sale is most memorable, and what was your next step that resulted in a sale?